jaypunekar/jaypunekar.github.io/_posts/2024-09-04-creating-image-classification-model.md

 ## Data Augmentation
+Fastai creates batches to feed into GPU(default 64).

 Now, we’ll transform the image batches.
 This process is known as Data Augmentation.
 Data augmentation helps improve the model's generalization by applying random transformations to the images.